lilong-wen/TMA_customized_RISCV_SPEC_CPU_2006/README.md

 ### Clang 18 is cross compilated on the host computer

-To speed up the process, I compiled Clang 18 on the host computer with two steps:
+To speed up the process, I compiled Clang 18 on the host computer in two steps, instead of compiling it on the target machine:z

 ```bash
 mkdir build-host